uyouthe/metameta/README.md

 ```

 ## Why?
 Because it's faster.
-For example, if you need to render tons of DOM elements from, say, json, metameta will render them in the background, fast and asynchronously, taking by 50 or by whatever you like.
+For example, if you need to render tons of DOM elements from, say, json, metalevel will render them in the background, fast and asynchronously, taking by 50 or by whatever you like.

-Being used properly, Metameta drastically reduces [time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive).
+Being used properly, Metalevel drastically reduces [time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive).

 ## Complete API guide

 ### The meta-flow

-Once in `interval`, metameta unshifts the function tuple from the queue.
+Once in `interval`, metalevel unshifts the function tuple from the queue.
 It looks like this:
 ```JS
 [fn, [args], false]
 ```